chrisandoryan/Plainmaker/README.md

         }
 ```

-Each of the methods you override should returns a `dictionary` value containing **headers** and **body** attributes, denoting the HTTP headers and HTTP body that you want to inject into Burpsuite's requests/responses.
+Each of the methods you override should return a dictionary containing two attributes: **headers** and **body**.
+These attributes represent the HTTP headers and body that you want to add to the original request or response.

+Hence, when Burpsuite intercepts an HTTP request or response, it will insert the headers and body from your dictionary into the original request or response.

 ![Plainmaker Burp Preview 1](graphics/Plainmaker-Burp-Preview1.png)